JingyiGu/homepage.github.io/_pages/about.md

 Recent News
 ======
 * 05/2024: Our paper "HierGAN: GAN-Based Hierarchical Model for Combined RGB and Depth Inpainting" is accepted by IEEE / CVF Computer Vision and Pattern Recognition Conference Workshop on Computer Vision in the Wild 2024 (**CVPR'24 CVinW Workshop**).
-* 03/2024: I am glad to join **Regeneron Genetics Center** as an PhD Intern at Clinical Informatics this summer at Tarrytown, NJ.
+* 03/2024: I am glad to join **Regeneron Genetics Center** as an PhD Intern at Clinical Informatics this summer at Tarrytown, NY.
 * 11/2023: Our paper "Self-Supervised Learning for User Localization" is accepted by International Conference on Computing, Networking and Communications (**ICNC 2024**).
 * 09/2023: Our paper "Margin Trader: A Reinforcement Learning Framework for Portfolio Management with Margin and Constraints" is accepted with **oral** presentation by 4th ACM International Conference on AI in Finance (**ICAIF 2023**).
 * 05/2023: I am glad to join **Samsung Display America Lab** as an AI/ML Research Intern this summer at San Jose, CA.